FiendsOfTheElements/FFR-Coop/README.txt

 Yellow = Yielding.
 This means the script is backing off to prevent lag.

 --==<[CHANGE LOG]>==--
+0.12:
+	- Changed the way a few methods marshal data between .NET/lua in an effort to solve some errors.
 0.11:
 	- Fixed bug where you accidentally got everything.
 	- Added credits screen to the UI.